-An individual may report an incident of sexual assault, sexual harassment or other sexual misconduct to local law enforcement, the Vice Provost for Academic Affairs, and/or the Title IX Coordinator.
+An individual may report an incident of sexual assault, sexual harassment or other sexual misconduct to local law enforcement and/or the Title IX Coordinator.
 University personnel will assist the reporting person in notifying the authorities if the person should request.
 A complaint may be pursued through the criminal process or through the university disciplinary process consecutively or concurrently.
 The complainant may also choose to decline to notify law enforcement as well as campus authorities.
 When a student or employee reports to the university that they have experienced a sexual assault, sexual harassment or other sexual misconduct, the university will